Don't Lose Hope

 - Remain continuously enrolled.
 Full-time students must complete at least 12 credit

 hours per semester.
 Part-time students must complete at least 6 credit hours per semester.

-- Taking a break or changing enrollment status from full-time to part-time (withdrawing from courses) after the Pell Recalculation Date will result in the loss of your scholarship.
-You may appeal the loss by providing proof of extenuating circumstances and submitting a Lottery Scholarship Appeal Form.
+- Taking a break or changing enrollment status from full-time to part-time (withdrawing from courses) will result in the loss of your scholarship.
+You may appeal the loss by providing proof of extenuating circumstances and submitting a Tennessee Scholarship Appeal Form.
 However, approval of your appeal cannot be guaranteed.

 - You may be able to maintain the necessary number of credit hours by enrolling in enough credit hours to regain full-time status at the Austin Peay Center at Fort Campbell or Clarksville Campus Part B.

 - If you must withdraw, call the Office of Student Financial Aid at (931) 221-7907.

 - Maintain the required Tennessee Education Lottery Scholarship (TELS) GPA.

 - Your number of attempted credit hours increases each time you register for courses.

 - You may lose your scholarship if you receive grades of FA or FN in a semester.

 - Your GPA must meet the minimum guidelines, indicated below, at every 24 credit-hour mark.